top of page

 Choosing the Right Location for the Chuppah

-The location of the chuppah can significantly influence the wedding's ambiance.
-Choose a setting that reflects the couple's personality, whether it be a scenic garden, a beautifully decorated hall, or an intimate backyard.
+The location of the chuppah significantly influences the wedding's ambiance.
+Choose a setting that reflects the couple's personality, whether it’s a scenic garden, a beautifully decorated hall, or an intimate backyard.

 Two wedding scenes: left, couple kisses under floral arch by the beach; right, couple under floral arch indoors, man steps on glass.
 Bright, joyful.
 Both under a wedding chuppah.